dylanfprice/hutmap/README.md

 First, install [Vagrant](http://www.vagrantup.com)

-Next, add the following to your ~/.bash\_profile to set the following environment variables, or do the equivalent thing for your operating system.
-You are allowed to change the values but some defaults are provided here for convenience.
+Next, add the following to your ~/.bash\_profile to set the necessary environment variables, or do the equivalent thing for your operating system.
+You are allowed to change the values but defaults are provided for convenience.

     :::bash
     export HUTMAP_DB_NAME='hutmap'